hpe-storage/scod/docs/csi_driver/partners/suse_virtualization/index.md

 HPE supports the underlying host OS, SL Micro, using the HPE CSI Driver for Kubernetes and the Rancher Kubernetes Engine 2 (RKE2) which is a CNCF certified Kubernetes distribution.
 SUSE Virtualization (formerly Harvester) embeds KubeVirt and uses standard CSI storage constructs to manage storage resources for virtual machines.

 - Learn more about [Compatibility & Support](../../../csi_driver/index.md#compatibility_and_support)
+- Verify the certification of [HPE CSI Driver for Kubernetes](https://www.suse.com/pcsc/viewVersionPage?versionID=26280) on suse.com

 !!! note
     The SCOD documentation refers to SUSE Virtualization as Harvester.